Aşure (Noah's Pudding): 5 Best Places to Try It in Istanbul

 The traditional version is built on seven main ingredients: wheat, rice, beans, chickpeas, sugar, dried fruit, and nuts.
 It stands apart from most Turkish desserts because it contains no animal products at all.

-All 5 aşure spots at a glance
+All 5 aşure spots on one map

 1. Saray Muhallebicisi